Wildlife (Jungle) Safari in Nepal

 Birdwatchers in particular can also sight over 525 species of birds and therefore will attract lovers of the natural world.
 There are several ways to explore the biological diversity in the park, such as the jeep wildlife safari in Nepal, elephant back safari, and walking with a guide.

-Besides wildlife, guests will be able to witness Tharu dance and culture in the form of homestays and wooden demonstrations.
-There the park has facilities such as a visitors center and breeding centres for gharials, which primarily serve the purpose of providing knowledge to the tourists about conservation.
+Besides wildlife, guests will be able to witness the Tharu dance and culture in the form of homestays and wooden demonstrations.
+There, the park has facilities such as a visitor center and breeding centers for gharials, which primarily serve the purpose of providing knowledge to the tourists about conservation.

 Best Time

-The best tourist season to visit Chitwan National Park is during the months of October, November, December, January and February.
+The best tourist season to visit Chitwan National Park is during October, November, December, January, and February.
 Precipitation is between 200 to 250 mm per month, and the average temperatures are from 10°C during the nighttime to 25°C in the daytime.

 However, the temperatures range from March to June and reach up to 43 degrees, which is quite hot.
 The rainy season is from June to September every year, but this is the peak travel season as well.
 Because of the monsoon rainfall, the land becomes flooded.